gaurav1780/comp1010practicalClassMaterial/week 06 - recursion 1/practicalRecursion.md

 ### Due: 5pm (17:00:00), Sunday 3rd April Sydney Time

-You will be working with package `practicePackage.recursion`, stages 1 and 2 only.
+You will be working with package `practicePackage._04_recursion`, stages 1 and 2 only.

 - There are a total of 29 functions across the two stages.
 - You can use `Math.abs` (as I accidentally left it in the first function of stage 2).